girirajvyas/aws/AWS-Cloud-Practitioner.md

    - EC2 dashboard -> instances -> Launch Instance
    - Step 1: Choose Amazon Machine Image (AMI)
    - These AMI is template image for all your work
-   - you have 4 options to chooese from:
+   - you have 4 options to choose from:
      - Quick start
      - My AMIs
-     - awS marketPlace
+     - AWS Marketplace
      - Community AMIs
    - Lets continue with quickstart and free tier option -> Amazon Linux 2 AMI (HVM), SSD Volume Type AMI
    - Step 2: Choose an instance type
-     - there are multiple choice avaialble here as well and can be filtered based on instance families and generation, we will select t2.micro (Free tier eligible)
+     - there are multiple choice available here as well and can be filtered based on instance families and generation, we will select t2.micro (Free tier eligible)
    - Step 3: Configure Instance details
      - Number of instances: 1
      - Network: same as default